amlanlimaye/amlanlimaye.github.io/_posts/2017-03-08-vegas-yelpers-topics.markdown

 Yelp's one of my favorite apps; I use it to get a quick idea about what's good (restaurants, doctors, haircut salons etc.).
 Last month, I played around a bit with a dataset of 400,000 <a href="https://www.yelp.com/dataset_challenge">Las Vegas business Yelp reviews</a> to practice <a href="https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation">Latent Dirichlet Allocation (LDA)</a>, a <a href="https://en.wikipedia.org/wiki/Topic_model">Topic Modeling</a> technique.

 Briefly, LDA (Latent Dirichlet Allocation) is a type of topic model that posits that each document (or in this case, review) is a mixture of a small number of topics and that each word's creation is attributable to one of the document's topics.
-I made an interactive visualization (github: https://github.com/amlanlimaye/yelp-dataset-challenge) using <a href="https://github.com/bmabey/pyLDAvis">pyLDAvis</a> (see below) that produces a ranked list of words deemed important for understanding a particular topic.
+I made an interactive visualization (<a href="https://github.com/amlanlimaye/yelp-dataset-challenge">github</a>) using <a href="https://github.com/bmabey/pyLDAvis">pyLDAvis</a> (see below) that produces a ranked list of words deemed important for understanding a particular topic.

 The first step was to set the number of topics, k.
 I experimented with a simple count vectorizer as well as a tfidf vectorizer (tfidf is a measure of how important a word is to a review) and got best results with k=10 topics using a count vectorizer; play around with it to get a feel of the topics being talked about in Las Vegas Yelp Reviews!